arinar/slQuery/README.md

    ... returns the parent Subsystems of Inport blocks at once as a cellstr-array
 ```

-Indexing into the array yields an slQuery-object representing a subselection handles (as you
+Indexing into the array yields an slQuery-object representing a subselection of handles (as you
 would expect)

 ```matlab